Why we work the way we work

 We have drawn on some amazing sources of inspiration to implement these ideas and to continue to experiment and explore what it means to run a sustainable, effective and pleasurable, human place to work.

 Frederic Laloux and his book Reinventing organizations advocates shared leadership, non-hierarchical, managing for serendipity/emergence and is the source of some of our ideas above.
 Giles Hutchins in particular with his leadership course in nature immersion and book (with Laura Storm) on regenerative leadership has a great toolbox for Regenerative Leaders.
-Louisa Harris of Curiously Liminal who is a brilliant change specialist and Jeroen Brink who is a sustainability leader at Akzo Nobel are both great mentors and coaches.
+Louisa Harris, Head of ESG at Brandpie, who is a brilliant change specialist and Jeroen Brink who is a sustainability leader at Akzo Nobel are both great mentors and coaches.
 We’re also finding very fertile ground with the Warm Data labs, Cognitive Edge and Cynefin, Edgewalkers, Sustainable Happiness and the Presencing Institute.
 We’ve also had the pleasure of connecting to leaders globally through our Pivot Projects, and particularly the Interdisciplinary group there led by Deborah Rundlett.
 Thank you all, and we look forward to continuing learning together.

 . . .

 To join this dialogue contact Stephen directly at email@example.com